ebenryanmallory/scheduler/docs/prd.md

 ### UX Expert Prompt

-Please review this PRD and create a comprehensive Front-End Specification document that details the user interface design, component architecture, and user experience flows for all features outlined in the five epics.
+Please review this PRD and create a comprehensive Front-End Specification document that details the user interface design, component architecture, and user experience flows for all features outlined in the three epics.
 Focus on mobile-first responsive design, accessibility (WCAG AA), and the dark mode implementation.

 ### Architect Prompt

-Please review this PRD and create a comprehensive Architecture Document that details the technical implementation approach, data models, API endpoints, service architecture, and infrastructure requirements for all features outlined in the five epics.
-Pay special attention to offline sync, Git integration, calendar API integrations, and the testing strategy.
+Please review this PRD and create a comprehensive Architecture Document that details the technical implementation approach, data models, API endpoints, service architecture, and infrastructure requirements for all features outlined in the three epics.
+Pay special attention to offline sync, Git integration, and the testing strategy.